ayeshasilvia/inventory-monitoring-capstone-project/project-proposal.md

 ### Domain Background

+Computer Vision is a field of Artificial Intelligence, where a compute system can extract important information from visual inputs like images, videos etc. While Computer Vision may sound like a new idea, it actually began around mid 1960s.
+We can see its applications in many differnt fields like automotives, manufacturing, retail, healthcare etc.

+Calculating the number of objects present in a visual input is one of the rudimentary tasks of Computer Vision.
+This has many practical usage like, traffic flow monitoring, surveillance, product counting etc.

-We have many e-commerce businesses around us and the main component of any e-commerce or retail business is the inventory.
-Many businesses own distribution centres and one of the main concerns is the monitoring the stocks.
-For example, Amazon has their own warehouses and logistics services known as Amazon Fulfillment centre.
+This object counting approach can potentially optimize large e-commerce company like Amazon's distribution centre to a great extent.Amazon has their own warehouses and logistics services known as Amazon Fulfillment centre.
 Among many concerns, inventory monitoring is a significant one.
+Object counting could imaginably enhance the inventory monitoring system by many folds in this case.
+Bertorello et al. (2018) has an academic research done in this domain.

 ### Problem Statement